 Length of the Program: Students complete the program in 1.5 years, takings two classes each semester for five semesters (i.e., Spring, Summer, Fall, Spring, Summer).
 Should the need arise to deviate from the cohort, students have five years from acceptance to complete the program.

-Continuous Enrollments: Master's students in Language, Culture, and Curriculum are required to maintain the status of continuous enrollment during their program of studies.
+Master's students in Language, Culture, and Curriculum are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
-A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.
+A formal leave of absence may be granted upon request and the approval of the School of Education’s Assistant Dean of Student Academic Affairs.

 Clinical Experiences: Students will complete clinical experiences integrated within individual courses.
 For students who are not currently teaching, additional clinical hours may be required outside of coursework.